JazzTap/jazztap.github.io/exul-mater/statements/index.md

 ##### The Lyrics Juxtaposer

-When I recomposed the story from five-aspect sets down to four, I used a cut-up technique on these lyrics to prompt the scenes.
+When I recomposed the story between courses, I used a cut-up technique on these lyrics to prompt the scenes.
 This procedure was instigated by a divination workshop taught by Melissa Weiss Steele, and based on a VR visualization of my Pandora playlists for Angus' class.

 The procedure is to pair random three-line slices in a strided order (ABABAB), taken from two songs, and to reveal them slowly.
 As though this arrangement is yours, and by sharing it, you reveal a hidden part of yourself.
 I've put a version with built-in search [online as a tool](https://observablehq.com/@jazztap/lyrics-juxtaposer-with-search).